danielyxie/bitburner/README.md

     Create new menu page for purchased servers

-    Gyms - Later..don't need for MVP

-	Update CONSTANTS.HelpText
-	Account for Max possible int when gaining exp (it will overflow) Text in script editor that says ("ctrl + x" to save and quit)
+	Account for Max possible int when gaining exp (it will overflow)

 	OPTIMIZATION
 		https://gamealchemist.wordpress.com/2013/05/01/lets-get-those-javascript-arrays-to-work-fast/